leocache/ChatRCA/README.md

 # ChatRCA

 This repository is a basic implementation of the method proposed in our paper "ChatRCA: Enhancing Root Cause Analysis via LLM based Multi-Agents with Human-in-the-Loop".
-Additionally, we implemented implementations against non-open source baseline methods.
+In addition, we also implemented the non-open source baseline method.

 |         File Directory          |                          Introduce                           |
 | :-----------------------------: | :----------------------------------------------------------: |